-Details of the steps are self-explanatory in Fusion GUI
+The details of the steps are self-explanatory in the Fusion GUI.

-After configuration changes, the user must click the Write to Hardware button to apply the changes.
-In online mode, the user can then click the Store RAM to Flash button to permanently store the new configuration into the data flash of the device.
+After configuration changes, the user should click the Write to Hardware button to apply the changes.
+In online mode, user can then click the Store RAM to Flash button to permanently store the new configuration into the device's data flash.